-Price wars: Waitomo pumps offer Kiwis petrol below $2 per litre
+Price wars: Waitomo pumps offer Kiwis petrol under $2 per litre

 "Yet here we are, we have a retailer that's here offering petrol for under $2 a litre."

-Stockdale explained that even with petrol companies discounting, the price of petrol has fallen and done so quickly.
+Stockdale said that even with petrol companies discounting, the price of petrol has fallen and done so quickly.

 "There has been another price drop across New Zealand.
 Yesterday, the national price of 91 octane is $2.15 a litre.
 Diesel has also fallen 4 cents.